zuomozu/Number-Plate-Recognition-PYTHON/README.md

 # Introduction

 This is a project that captures car number plates from a parking video and stores them in a database.
 The project uses the CV2 and EasyOCR libraries for image processing and text extraction respectively.
-The Pandas library is used for storing the data in a database.
 The project is written in Python.

 # Requirements